rgc2000/NutClient-ESXi/readme.txt

 if a NUT server tells that the power supply has gone and the UPS battery level is critical.

+There are two binary versions of this bundle depending on the target processor.
+- x86_64 is for 64-bit x86 intel familly processors.
+- aarch64 is for 64-bit ARM familly processors.

+Currently only ESXi 8 for ARM has been tested sucessfully with the aarch64 bundle.

 INSTALL

 The old way, for all ESXi versions from ESXi 5.0